How to Do Business in Mexico

 When you make a domestic or international payment through Veem, there are no wire fees.
 Your money travels directly from you to your recipient with no charge.
 It’s your money, and it should stay that way.

 Along with US banks, the Mexican banking system has had its share of issues.
 Though it has recently shown signs of growth, Mexico’s banks have historically experienced years of stagnation.
 Interest rates remain comparatively high, which is unfortunate for small businesses trying to stake their claim.
 Though the Mexican government has attempted to rectify this issue, there is still a long way to go, and may affect the ability for Mexican suppliers to receive or send payments.
-This is another reason why Veem is the best international payments option for small to medium sized businesses.
+This is another reason why Veem is the best international payments option for SMBs.
 With Veem, your money moves quickly, securely, and free of fees across international borders.
 Ease importing and exporting, and make meaningful business relationships abroad without worry.
 With Veem, you can do that.

 For required documentation and permits for doing business in and with Mexico, check out these links: